seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 So why aren't we faster ?

 If we look at the total latency clk in RGP, our biggest offender is the wait on the barrier.
-The s_waitnt just before is the wait on the global memory loads.
+The s_waitcnt just before is the wait on the global memory loads.

 <div style="text-align: center;">
   <img src="/assets/images/graph37.jpg" alt="Alt text" >